Splendors of Italy

 - Journey from Bangkok to Bali: Following the Spirits

-- Venice and Urbino: Enjoy an after- hours visit to St. Mark’s Basilica and explore the Doge’s Palace during a two-night hotel stay in Venice.
+- Venice and Urbino: Enjoy an after-hours visit to St. Mark’s Basilica and a walking tour of Piazza San Marco during a two-night hotel stay in Venice.
 You’ll also stop in Urbino to tour the Ducal Palace and Raphael’s House.

 - Dalmatian Coast: Experience medieval Dubrovnik, considered the “Pearl of the Adriatic,” and gaze upon spectacular coastal landscapes during a day of cruising.

 - Southern Italy: Take in the views of Sicily’s Taormina from the Greek theater and walk along the streets of Pompeii or Herculaneum.

 - Rome and Florence: Visit the Colosseum and St. Peter’s Basilica in Rome, and the Galleria dell’Accademia and other treasures in Florence.